fernandolezama/fernandolezama.github.io/index.md

 ## NEWS
+* 14 January 2021: Our paper "Optimal Model for Local Energy Community Scheduling Considering Peer to Peer Electricity Transactions," in which I had the pleasure of collaboring with R. Faia, J. Soares, T. Pinto, Z. Vale and J. M. Corchado, has been published in [IEEE ACCESS](https://ieeexplore.ieee.org/document/9319858), an (<span style="color:#C31D1D;">open access</span>) journal from IEEE.
+Good way to start the year.
+Check it now.

+{% comment %}
 * 18 September 2020: Our paper "Learning Bidding Strategies in Local Electricity Markets Using a Nature-Inspired Algorithm" won "Best paper award: 3rd prize" at the [International Conference on the European Energy Market (EEM) 2020](https://eem20.eu/best-paper-award-winners/)